Yonazahran-YMR/cybersec-portfolio/notes/log-analyst-notes.md

 admin-type names (admin, administrator, root).
 This actually matters:

-- Targeted brute-force = attacker knows a specific real person's account exists, focuses everything there (like the "sarah_finance" example)
+- Targeted brute-force = attacker knows a specific real person's account exists, focuses everything there (like the "shiori_finance" example)
 - Generic/scripted attack = attacker has no idea what real accounts exist, just throws common default names at the system hoping something sticks